June 7, 2022

-Rosalyn Page is an award-winning journalist, content writer and editor with 20 years of experience working for outlets in Australia, the UK and Asia covering consumer technology, marketing, media, travel and culture.
+Rosalyn Page is an award-winning journalist, content writer and editor with 20 years of freelance and professional writing experience working for outlets in Australia, the UK and Asia covering consumer technology, marketing, media, travel and culture.
 Her work has appeared in newspapers, magazines, websites, books and journals.
 Some Notes From A Broad is her side-gig, an arts and culture blog.
+This blog was originally written fall 2020, read on for the 2022 update.

 How did you get into freelancing and has it changed in 20 years?

 I started working in magazines in my first job out of university, some 20 years ago and realized I could write for lots of other magazines in a freelance capacity.
+(Discover magazine freelance writing rates.)
 Suddenly, a world of opportunity opened up.
 I could see that if I had an interest or area of knowledge and there was a magazine to fit that, I could pitch them a story.
 (Learn more about niche freelance writing here.)

 Has the process of freelance article pitching changed over 20 years?